 • In a small bowl, mix the sugar and cinnamon.
 Use a pastry brush to brush the melted butter over the top of the cookie.
 Roll the top of the cookie in the cinnamon sugar.

-2 tablespoon Unsalted butter, ¼ cup White granulated sugar, 1 teaspoon Ground cinnamon
+2 TBSP Unsalted butter, 1/4 cup White granulated sugar, 1 tsp Ground cinnamon

 Pecan Pie Filling